 California Government Code Section 65583(a)(4) requires Housing Elements to analyze potential and actual constraints upon the development, maintenance, and improvement of housing for persons with disabilities and to demonstrate local efforts to remove governmental constraints that hinder the locality from meeting the need for housing for persons with disabilities.
 The City allows many types of home modifications that accommodate persons with disabilities without requiring a permit.
 If the modifications involve encroachment on required zoning code setbacks or other zoning code provisions, an applicant can request a variance to remove accessibility impediments.
 The City plans to create a reasonable accommodation ordinance in this housing element cycle so that a variance would not be needed in such cases.
-Care facilities housing fewer than six people are allowed in the R-1, R-2, and R-3 zoning districts by right.
+Care facilities housing six or fewer people are allowed in the R-1, R-2, and R-3 zoning districts by right.
 The City does not have any special standards for these care facilities and if serving six or fewer people, there are no special noticing or community meetings needed.
+Residential care facilities serving more than six people are allowed in all residential zoning districts with a Conditional Use Permit.

-Other than a required Conditional Use Permit, no special design or permitting standards have been established for care facilities for persons with disabilities, such as occupancy standards or siting requirements.
+No special design or permitting standards that do not apply to other residential uses have been established for care facilities for persons with disabilities.
 The conclusion is that the City's zoning and land use regulations, other than the lack of a reasonable accommodation ordinance, do not represent a significant constraint on development of housing for persons with disabilities.